ardanlabs/gotraining/03-methods_interfaces_embedding/03-embedding/readme.md

 **Part C** Add an interface named yelper with a single method called yelp.
 Declare a value of type yelper and assign the address of the value of type dog.
 Call the method yelp.

-**Part D** Implement the speaker interface for the dog type.
+**Part D** Implement the yelper interface for the dog type.
 Be creative with the bark field.
 Call the method yelp again from the value of type yelper.

 [Template](exercises/template1/template1.go) ([Go Playground](http://play.golang.org/p/a-Nzng_E6Z)) |
 [Answer](exercises/exercise1/exercise1.go) ([Go Playground](http://play.golang.org/p/hvVA4zB9Bf))